-When you want to rebuild your credit after a time of financial difficulty in the past has left it damaged, secured cards for bad credit applicants are one of your most viable options.
+When you want to rebuild your credit after a time of financial difficulty in the past has left it damaged, secured cards for bad credit customers are one of your most viable options.

 A secured card will allow you to have a credit line and process credit card payments for online and other purchases, where a credit card is highly convenient or even absolutely necessary.
 And it will give you the opportunity of earning your way to a higher credit line and, eventually, an unsecured credit card.